eclipse-4diac/4diac-forte/src/modules/opc_ua/readme.md

 * Add support for arrays
 * Replace CSingledLinkedList with vectors
 * Replace CIEC_STRING and char* with std::string
-* Return references instead of poitners where possible
-* Split initializeReadWrite and initializeCreateMethod in smaller functions
 * Use std::algorithms where possible (getNode has a iteration at the end where it could fit)

 ## For users